GitKishorDesai/BlueStone_AIE_Assignment/README.md

 ```

 Only `config.py`, `data_loader.py`, `matching.py`, `api.py`,
-`static/index.html`, and the three `data/` folders above are needed to run
+`static/index.html`, and `data/products.db` + `data/chroma_db/` are
-the deployed app.
-Everything else is a one-time data-build step, kept in
+needed to run the deployed app.
+Everything else is a one-time data-build
-the repo for reproducibility.
+step, kept in the repo for reproducibility.

 ---